top of page

 A simple fisherman with a sea basket of salt

-We feel their suffering like a heart rupture
+We feel olive sufferings' like a heart rupture

 What story will they remember about their homes?